 The Airport People Mover project has completed a conceptual vehicle technology level analysis.
 On June 2016, the VTA Board of Directors approved additional funds for the Conceptual Alternatives Analysis phase in order to further define the route options, type of vehicle technology and to develop a funding/ business plan.

-The Conceptual Alternative Analysis would also include evaluation of a link between Diridon Station and airport facilities.
-Staff believes that this project will require a partnership between several agencies including the City of San Jose, City of Santa Clara, San Jose Airport, High Speed Rail and likely the private sector in order to develop and fund a fixed rail connection to the airport.
+Staff believes that this project will require a partnership between several agencies including the City of San Jose, City of Santa Clara, San Jose Airport, and likely the private sector in order to develop and fund a fixed rail connection to the airport.
+The City of San Jose has issued a Request for Proposal (RFP) for the development of this connecter.
 VTA and the City of San Jose have executed a funding agreement in the amount of \$2.5M for project RFP development.
+VTA will reimburse City of San Jose for the RFP development per the agreement.
 RFP advertisement for services to Design, Build, Finance, Operate, and Maintain an alignment to connect SJC and Diridon Station was released in May 2022.
+In April of 2023, the City of San Jose entered into a pre-development agreement with San Jose connection partners.
+This will result in a project feasibility validation report, which is scheduled to be complete by early 2024.